shadow/shadow/docs/README.md

 # The Shadow Simulator Documentation

-The docs contain important information about installing and using the Shadow discrete event network simulator.
-Please [open an issue](https://github.com/shadow/shadow/issues/new/choose) if you notice something out of date, or fix it yourself if you can.
+The docs contain important information about installing and using the Shadow discrete-event network simulator.
+Please [open an issue](https://github.com/shadow/shadow/issues) if you notice something out of date, or [open a pull request](https://github.com/shadow/shadow/pulls) if you can fix it.

  * The Shadow simulator
    * [Design Overview](design_overview.md)